Mike McGlinchey, OT, Notre Dame

 Timon Parris, OT, Stony Brook

 Height: 6-5.
 Weight: 310.
 Projected 40 Time: 5.10.
 Projected Round (2018): 5-7.
-1/6/18: Parris was scouted by NFL teams this fall, and performing well at the Senior Bowl against top competition would really help his draft stock.
-Sources say they have been disappointed in Parris and see him more as a late-round developmental player.
+2/17/18: Parris was scouted by NFL teams in the fall, but sources say they were disappointed in Parris and see him more as a late-round developmental player.
 They say that Parris is a stiff waist-bender who is not real aware.
 Even though his play was underwhelming, sources think that some team will give Parris a shot at a roster spot because of his frame and the need at the position.

 9/1/17: In August of 2016, WalterFootball.com was the first to write about Bucknell offensive tackle Julie'n Davenport being a pro prospect.
 This summer, sources told me that this year's version of Davenport could be Parris.